lavansh1306/lavansh-Portfolio/CONTRIBUTING.md

   - Steps to reproduce
   - Expected vs actual behavior
   - Browser / OS / Node versions where relevant
-  - Minimal reproduction (codesandbox, stackblitz, or repository steps)
+  - Minimal reproduction (codesandbox, stacblitz, or repository steps)

 ## Suggesting Features

-- Open an issue describing the feature, motivation, and an example of expected behavior or UX.
+- Open an issue describing the feature, otivation, and an example of expected behavior or UX.
 Label suggestions as `enhancement`.

 ## Development Workflow